 Announcement: Thank you for your participation in the 17th Bright Leaf Agriculture Journalism Awards.
+Congratulations to all our winners!

 Making Agriculture Viable For Millenials

-by: Hannah Lacsamana of Baguio Midland Courier
+by: Hanna Lacsamana of Baguio Midland Courier

 2018 Best Agriculture Feature Story - Regional